MicrosoftDocs/quantum-docs/README.md

 # Azure Quantum documentation

 Welcome to Azure Quantum!
-This is the public repository for the Azure Quantum documentation.
+This is the repository for the Azure Quantum documentation.

 This repository contains open-source documentation articles.
 The main folder is **[articles/](./articles)** and contains the Markdown articles and YAML files that constitute the source of the [Azure Quantum documentation](https://learn.microsoft.com/azure/quantum/).